 It's Not Just Avocados.
-Closing Mexico Border Would Hit U.S. Auto Plants Too
+Closing Mexico Border Would Hit U.S. Auto Plants, Too

 "We don't just trade with each other.
 We're making things together," said Kristin Dziczek, vice president of the Center for Automotive Research in Michigan.
 "Mexico is a source of 37 percent of all imported auto parts to the U.S. Every vehicle has Mexican parts in it."

-U.S. assembly plants are especially dependent on Mexico for some critical parts such as wiring harnesses.
+U.S. assembly plants are especially dependent on Mexico for critical parts such as wiring harnesses.
 Without them, those plants would soon grind to a halt.
-And that in turn would idle domestic parts makers.
+And that in turn would idle domestic parts-makers.

 "We'll see auto production in the U.S. shut down pretty quickly.
 Some within hours and certainly the whole industry within days," Dziczek said.